epfl-ada/ada-2021-project-club6analysis/README.md

 ![](https://github.com/epfl-ada/ada-2021-project-club6analysis/blob/main/most_frequent_speakers_animation.gif)

-For Milestone 3 we will investigate the relationship by comparing the different speakers to changes in stock prices.
+As we now have a good understanding of how Apple's most frequent speakers have changed over the period, we can in Milestone 3 start investigating the speakers' relationship with the stock price of Apple.

 #### Investigate the relationship between Apple Inc. related quotes and stock behaviour